youssef92/VSDS/README.md

 The main scripts in this folder are:

-- `VSDS_base.cpp`: contains the base class implementation of the VSDS algorithm for the orientation case.
+- `VSDS_base.cpp`: contains the base class implementation of the VSDS algorithm for the translation case.
 The `/config` folder contains the parameters used by VSDS such as the via-points definition, initial and goal orientation.

 - `VSDS_qp.cpp`, `VSDS_vf.cpp`, `VSDS_org.cpp` provide the implementation of the specfic VSDS approach chosen.
 For more details check the above paper to the robot.
 Override the implementation based on your speficic robot.